HHSAPCompSci2020/capstone-project-botman/CapstoneBotman/doc/README - Kenny Wu, Aayush Kumar, Kyle Fu.txt

 Must-have Features:
 * Rounds
-   * Functioning Round Timer
+   * Functioning Round Timer/Finish Line
    * First to 3 wins
-   * Switch roles after each round[h]
 * 2d scrolling world
    * Constantly scrolls down (sort of like Space Invaders)
-   * Top-down view[i]
+   * Top-down view
 * Shop & cash system
    * Earn money for winning rounds, less for losing
       * Also through pickups (want-to-have)
-   * Buy guns to inflict more damage[j]
+   * Buy guns to inflict more damage
-   * Buy armor to protect against damage[k]
+   * Buy armor to protect against damage
 * Obstacles / Walls
    * Players can get pushed by the walls, and if a player gets pouches off screen, they “die”
-      * Hunters will respawn if they “die”, but if a runner dies, the round ends and the hunter wins a point[l]
+      * Hunters will respawn if they “die”, but if a runner dies, the round ends and the hunter wins a point
 * Sprites and sound effects for players, items, etc.
    * Gun sounds
 * Win condition
-   * For a round, the runner needs to survive for thirty seconds to earn a point, and the hunter needs to kill the runner to earn a point
+   * For a round, the runner needs to survive for thirty seconds and reach goal to earn a point, and the hunter needs to kill the runner to earn a point
    * After one player earns 3 points, the game is over and that player wins